Global Alternative Investments

 |Asset Class - Hedge: Macro||

-The strategy has historically exhibited low correlation to risk assets, and we believe this should benefit investors in the event of a prolonged correction by providing downside protection and even positive performance.
+The strategy’s historically low correlation to risk assets has the potential to benefit investors in the event of a prolonged correction, when it may help provide downside protection and even positive performance.
 However, choppy trading conditions can limit the effectiveness of the Systematic Macro strategy when established trends abruptly reverse.

 |Weight||Rationale and Further Detail|

 Deal volume increased significantly in October, which should present trading opportunities for Merger Arbitrage managers.
 Distressed Credit managers have benefited from tightening credit spreads, with many realizing gains and raising cash in anticipation of better opportunities over the coming months.